Water borehole frequently asked questions

 The estimate for drilling is based on this prognosis and this complies with best practice as advised by the Well Drillers Association.

-For information about an independent hydrogeological survey (a prognosis) – please click here.
+For information about an independent hydrogeological survey Contact our team

 There is always an inherent risk and in managing this risk the cornerstone is always to obtain as much information as possible prior to committing to a drilling programme, hence why the Morgan’s team always recommends that a borehole prognosis be obtained.